stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/quota.md

 # Enforcing Resources Quotas

-Using Tenant-Operator, the cluster-admin can set and enforce resource quotas and limit ranges for tenants.
+Using Multi Tenant Operator, the cluster-admin can set and enforce resource quotas and limit ranges for tenants.

 ## Assigning Resource Quotas